Extension Tuning Hammers

 I never saw a Mueller hammer with an aluminum handle, but it is interesting to see that alternative materials were advanced to production, even back in 1903.
 The locking nut which compresses the collet to secure the adjustable shaft was not a new idea.
 That idea was introduced by Francis Hale in 1885.

 Charles R. Mueller was born in Newark, New Jersey on 3 October, 1863 to German born parents.
 He became a machinist, and married Rose Kern in Detroit Michigan in 1890.

-Although the obituary stated that Charles R. Mueller Sr. moved to Detroit in 1870, there was evidence that Charles Jr. stayed behind, as revealed in the 1885 N.J.Census.
+Although the obituary stated that Charles R. Mueller Sr. moved to Detroit in 1870, there was evidence that Charles Jr. either stayed behind, or returned to New Jersey, as revealed in the 1885 N.J.Census.
 Charles R. Mueller Jr. maintained ties to New Jersey as late as 1899 as that was where he declared residence in his 1899 tuning hammer patent.
 Charles and Rose had two sons, Charles III and Edward.
 Mueller operated his own machine shop, which employed several other people.
 Charles’ business must have been successful because after 1910, he bought his own house, and by 1920, he had paid the mortgage off.
 Much of Mueller’s work was fabrication, repair and maintenance of printing presses, a trade he assumed from his father.

 Here is Charles R. Mueller’s 3 October.1899 tuning hammer patent:

 Both have a straight, and not tapered, thread with a friction mating/locking surface.
 The earlier version has a smaller diameter thread compatible with other Erlandsen hammers, and the later thread has a larger diameter, almost as large as the diameter of the shaft itself.
 A locking ring has been added to provide a secure fit.